lmullen/lincolnmullen.com/content/courses/scriptures.2018/index.md

 The second main activity for this class will be creating a [popup museum](http://popupmuseum.org/) and accompanying online exhibit about scriptures in America.
 Beginning after the first few weeks of the semester, we will work together as a class to define a theme for our museum.
 Then we will find texts, create facsimiles of artifacts, and write explanatory text.
 We will publish our exhibit online and host the popup museum at some venue on campus.
 You will have the resources of the [Mason Innovation Exchange](https://www.mix.gmu.edu/) maker space to help you with the project.
 To prepare for this assignment, you will visit the Museum of the Bible in Washington, DC, and to study it critically as a "text."

 **Reading quizzes and class participation (15 points):** On any given class I may give a brief quiz over the assigned reading, which will pose no difficulty if you have read thoroughly.
-I will also give you a few participation assignments to prompt class discussion (some of these are listed on the syllbus already).
+I will also give you a few participation assignments to prompt class discussion (some of these are listed on the syllabus already).
 Participation in class discussions is vital.
 I will assign a grade for this section at the end of the semester.

 **Short response papers (4 papers × 10 points/paper = 40 points):** You will be asked to write four very short papers responding to some texts that we have read.
 There are six possible papers throughout the semester; the prompts and requirements are listed in the schedule below.
 You must write the one about the Museum of the Bible, but you can pick which of the other three you want to write.
 These are due at the start of class.